 a-n Artists Bursary 2020

-Sarah Cole and Annis Joslin have been awarded an a-n Artist Bursary, to develop new skills in making 360 video.
-They have a residency at FuseBox, Wired Sussex and are seeking to develop their collaboration by creating a VR experience from their work, Messy Business.
+Sarah Cole and Annis Joslin have been awarded an a-n Artist Bursary, to develop new skills in making 360 video during a residency at FuseBox, Wired Sussex.

 Leap then Look Podcast

 New podcast series - 'interviews with artists working at the crossroads of contemporary art and education'.

 Sarah Cole and Annis Joslin were interviewed by Bill Leslie and Lucy Cran for this new series of podcasts that 'aims to explore the rich and diverse contemporary practices of artists who choose to work in educational or participatory settings'.
 Available on Castbox: LEAP THEN LOOK